robertefreeman/tester-mcp-client/README.md

 - Based on the LLM response, orchestrates tool calls and displays the conversation
 - Displays the conversation

+# ⚙️ Usage

+- Test any MCP server over SSE with a standalone client running on Apify
+- Test [Apify Actors MCP Server](https://apify.com/apify/actors-mcp-server) and ability to dynamically select amongst 3000+ tools

+## Standby Mode (on Apify)

+## Normal Mode (on Apify)

+## Examples

+Once you have the Tester MCP Client running, you can ask:
+- "What Apify Actors I can use"
+- "Which Actor is the best for scraping Instagram comments"
+- "Can you scrape the first 10 pages of Google search results for 'best restaurants in Prague'?"

+### Pricing

+The Apify MCP Client is free to use.
+You only pay for the resources you consume on the Apify platform.

+Running the MCP Client for 1 hour costs approximately $0.06.
+With the Apify Free tier (no credit card required 💳), you can run the MCP Client for 80 hours per month.
+Definitely enough to test your MCP server!

 ## How it works